 The Trust had also been interacting with the Adivasi Community of Gudalur and coordinating the educational programmes for ACCORD, a sister NGO working exclusively with adivasis.
 VBVT undertook to train the Adivasi Teacher Volunteers, follow-up of the non-formal centre of ACCORD and thirdly, provide the supervisory support to the Adivasi Teachers who were placed in the Government’s Tribal Schools.
 However, the Vidyodaya School remained its central activity.

 In 1996, on a request from the adivasi community, the Trust decided to concentrate its activities on the Adivasi Community of Gudalur Block.
 Its first step was to open the school to adivasi children.
-Our experience with the government’s tribal schools had clearly shown that unless the school had adivasis as teachers the children would not respond favourably for reasons of familiarity as well as language.
+Our experience with the government’s tribal schools had clearly shown that unless the school had adivasis as teachers the children would not respond favourably.

-Initially around 15 children were expected to join the school, but as many as 43 sought admission.
-Since then the strength has steadily grown.
-From 2004 the school has had around 100 students, all of whom are adivasi children, except for one or two staff children.
+From 2004 the school has had around 75 students, all of whom are adivasi children, except for one or two staff children.
 The school does not have the space to accommodate more and so we have been compelled to stop further admissions.

 In 1996, the Trust also took on four adivasi educated youth, who were previously working in the Govt.
 Residential Schools as Tribal volunteers, to train as Teachers on an experimental basis.
-This programme of in-service training worked well and so the following year 10 more of these volunteers were taken on for training.
+We realized that in-service training alone was not adequate, so the following year 10 more volunteers were taken on for a full time 2 year residential training.
 Of these four left during the year as they found other sources of employment.
 The rest have continued and today form the Education Team, which handles the entire education programme.

-In the year 2000, the VBVT decided that the adivasi community, having seen their children’s progress in Vidyodaya school, was now ready for an educational intervention and so launched a major programme covering 138 of the 303 adivasi villages of the two taluks of Gudalur Block.
-By 2004 it had covered 185 villages.
+In the year 2000, VBVT decided that the adivasi community, having seen their children’s progress in Vidyodaya school, was now ready for an educational intervention and so launched a major programme covering 138 of the 303 adivasi villages of the two taluks of Gudalur Block.
+By 2015 it had covered all the villages.